 In her spare time, Anna enjoys baking, reading and going for muddy walks.

-Charlie joins Swift Ecology having worked in conservation and ecology for the past four years, after studying for a degree in Ecology at Durham University.
+Charlie joined Swift Ecology having worked in conservation and ecology for the previous four years, after studying for a degree in Ecology at Durham University.

 After conducting research into plant DNA barcoding at the National Botanic Garden of Wales as an undergraduate placement student, she continued working in conservation genetics researching the rare Spreading Bellflower for her MPhil.
 She then joined the Herefordshire Wildlife Trust as a trainee, gaining experience in habitat and protected species surveys, and subsequently spent two survey seasons as a field botanist in Wales for the Centre for Ecology and Hydrology.